 Figure 1.
 Examples of noise-augmented simulated data from the training set.
 Red dots: SAXS data computed from xylose isomerase (red model, pdb:1a0d, MW=198 kDa, Dmax=101.5 Å), concentration 16 mg/ml.
 Blue dots: data computed from oxidoreductase (blue model, pdb: 3b3r, MW=55.7 kDa, Dmax=79.1 Å), light blue dots correspond to the concentration 16 mg/ml, dark blue dots correspond to 0.5 mg/ml.

 Neural networks architecture.
-A feedforward neural network consists of “dense” layers of interconnected units, each unit of each layer is connected to all units of the next layer (Figure 2).
-A unit essentially performs a multiple linear regression operation, then applies some activation function, and passes the result further to the next layer.
-Given an input vector X, the unit does a dot multiplication of that vector with an internally stored vector of “weights” of the same dimensionality and (optionally) adds a scalar value:
+A feedforward neural network consists of “dense” layers of interconnected units, and each unit of each layer is connected to all units of the next layer (Figure 2).
+A unit essentially performs a multiple linear regression operation, applies some activation function, and passes the result further to the next layer.
+Given an input vector X, the unit does a dot multiplication of that vector with an internally stored vector of “weights” of the same dimensionality and (optionally) adds a scalar value.
+The output of the operation reads as: